jmiltins/GitBook/README.md

 {% column width="50%" %}
 ## Get started in minutes

-Make your first API call in under 5 minutes.
+Maaaaake your first API call in under 5 minutes.

 This quickstart walks through the basic setup: create an account, generate an API key, and send a test request.
 The examples use the same request in several languages, so you can start with the one that matches your stack.